The idea of the chastity belt was popularized during the Crusades when men would leave their wives for years to fight in wars.

 An Age-Old Myth

-Instead, they seem to be comical references to the specific male fear that their wives would cheat on them with other, younger men.
+Instead, they seem to be comical references to the specific male fear that their wives would cheat on them with younger men.
 While this may have been a common worry, there is little proof that men actually forced their wives to lock up their bodies to assuage their fears.

 However, there is no denying that chastity belts were made at some point since there are many of them on display across the world.
 But the chastity belts we see in museums may very well be forgeries, reproductions, or, at the very least, created much later than tradition says.